mchoudhary/ikigai-test-challenge/README.md

 1.3 - Confirming the API: Please navigate to the following URL in your browser and confirm you are able to see the Swagger UI with the 2 endpoints

 #### navigate to http://localhost:8080/ikigai-test-challenge/api/v1/ui/ to confirm

+## 2. Launching the Client App:

+2.1 - This will run the client WPF App exe file.
+Once loaded it should show a dark loading screen which shortly switches to the chart:

+#### run_client.bat